When importing undercarriage parts for excavators, how can I verify a supplier’s business registration and export qualifications?

 A mismatched USCC across the Business License, contract, and invoice is a strong warning.
 A personal bank account or a corporate account name that does not match the legal name is another.
 Blurred seals, missing chop marks, or changed fonts on certificates are risky.
 Expired licenses or certificates show weak discipline.

 Watch for wrong business scope.
-If the scope does not include “工程机械零部件制造” or “货物进出口,” the company may be a broker.
+If the scope does not include manufacturing of engineering machinery parts, the company may be a broker.
 Confirm the nearest port logic.
 Heavy undercarriage parts ship from ports close to the factory.
 Port stories that make no sense are red flags.
 Ask for site photos and videos with dates.
 If they refuse or send stock photos, take care.
 Check GSXT for abnormal operations, penalties, or serious violations.
-These records tell you about hidden risks.

 Does having an export license guarantee that the supplier is the manufacturer?